ALWAYS pressure test the airlines for in wall or underground burial installations before closing up the walls or trench.

 If you notice a substantial loss in pressure, check for leaks with soapy water.
 The tubing joints are typically sound, as they have an o-ring seal, start by checking any of the pipe threaded connections, quick couplers etc.

-Remember to assemble all NPT threads with two wraps of teflon tape and then PIPE SEALANT which prevents thread galling.
+Remember to assemble all NPT threads with two wraps of Thread tape and then PIPE SEALANT which prevents thread galling.